ColeTownsend/Balzac-for-Jekyll/README.md

 ## License

 This is free to use, fork, do whatever you want.
+You *cannot* sell this design though.
 You don't need to link me to it, but please contact me if you intend to market this theme.
 I am releasing premium versions of this design for select CMS's.

-If you'd like give me credit somewhere on your blog or tweet a shout out to [@ctrunsthis](https://twitter.com/ctrunsthis), that would be pretty sweet.